Model Shop (film): Production

 Demy later told the Los Angeles Times:

 I came here for a vacation, not to make a movie.
 But I fell in love with LA.
 I just had to make a film.
 It's so marvellous.
 When I left Paris it was dead.
 Now I've missed the revolution and everything.
 But I had been so depressed, so discouraged.
 I said I must go someplace where something's happening.
 I don't want to be pretentious but I want The Model Shop to be Los Angeles, 1968 – like Rossellini's Europa '51.
 Lola is a very small part.
 She ties the story together.
 Everything is like a puzzle: it fits together.
 I want to forget Cherbourg, Rochefort.
 I've gone as far as I can with that.
 I needed another language, new problems.
 This won't be a Hollywood movie.
 I told them I like to shoot on location, use real people whenever possible.
 The sound stage, big stars, big budget – I wouldn't enjoy that.
 I learned the city by driving – from one end of Sunset to the other, down Western all the way to Long Beach.
 LA has the perfect proportions for film.
 It fits the frame perfectly.

 Demy initially wanted to have a new face in the leading role, and chose the then-unknown Harrison Ford.
 Columbia Pictures, however, had no confidence in Ford's abilities and demanded that Demy hire a more experienced actor.
 Gary Lockwood was eventually cast on the basis of his performance in 2001: A Space Odyssey.
 Demy says Lockwood "had nothing to do in Space Odyssey but he knew how to move.
 He's very natural, very simple."

 Alexandra Hay was cast after Demy saw her in Michael McClure's play The Beard.
 She was under contract to Columbia, who financed the film.
 "Alexandra is a free bird", said Demy.
 "In a certain way she is like Jeanne Moreau ...
 She has the same strong will.
 She will succeed because she wants to act.
 I think maybe Bette Davis was that way too."

 Filming began in June 1968.
 Anouk Aimée did not arrive until four weeks into filming, well after she was expected.
-Rumours said that this was due to her affair with Omar Sharif (Aimée was married at the time).
 Eventually, after Columbia Pictures sent her an ultimatum, Aimée arrived, and filming resumed.
 "I did Jacques's first film so it has to be that I do his first American film", said Aimée.

 Carole Eastman (under the name Adrien Joyce) wrote English dialogue for the film.
 The Los Angeles rock band Spirit both appears in the film and recorded a soundtrack that was not released commercially for 36 years after the film appeared in theaters.

+The building exterior and interior office of the Open City newspaper at 4369 Melrose Avenue appear in a scene, where George visits to talk about his issues with the draft and then learns of his draft notice on the phone with his parents.

+The din of Los Angeles oil rigs and the blanket of 1960s LA smog appear in scenes.